icyphox/site/pages/blog/digital-minimalism.md

 My solution to this is a lot more brutal.
 I straight up uninstalled the apps that I found myself using too often.
-There's a simple principle behind it -- if the app has a desktop alternative, like Twitter, Reddit, etc. use that instead.
+There's a simple principle behind it---if the app has a desktop alternative, like Twitter, Reddit, etc. use that instead.
 Here's a list of apps that got nuked from my phone: